Hyperomyzus lactucae

 Habitat

 Primary plants are Sonchus (sowthistles), including Sonchus oleraceus.
 Secondary host is blackcurrant (Ribes nigrum).
-Agricultural settings include lettuce areas where the has been as a pest.
+Agricultural settings include lettuce areas where the has been introduced as a pest.

 Distribution